-The phase II GRAALL study (GRAAPH-2005) compared induction therapy with high-dose imatinib (800 mg daily, days 1-28) combined with vincristine and dexamethasone (arm A) versus imatinib (800 mg daily, days 1-14) combined with hyper-CVAD (arm B) in patients younger than 60 years with previously untreated Ph-positive ALL.
-Eligible patients proceeded to HCT (allogeneic or autologous) after induction/consolidation phases.
+The phase II GRAALL study (GRAAPH-2005) compared induction therapy with high-dose imatinib (800 mg daily, days 1-28) combined with vincristine and dexamethasone (arm A) versus imatinib (800 mg daily, days 1-14) combined with hyper-CVAD (arm B) in patients younger than 60 years with previously untreated Ph-positive ALL.^{158,159} Eligible patients proceeded to HCT (allogeneic or autologous) after induction/consolidation phases.
 The primary endpoint was noninferiority of the less intensive arm A regimen in terms of MRD response (BCR-ABL / ABL ratio <0.1% by quantitative polymerase chain reaction [PCR]) after induction/consolidation.
 In an early report from this study (n = 118; n = 83 evaluable; median age 42 years), 52 patients proceeded to HCT (allogeneic, n = 41; autologous, n = 11).
-The estimated 2-year OS rate was 62%, with no significant difference between patients who received imatinib with vincristine and dexamethasone and those who received imatinib with hyper-CVAD (68% vs. 54%, respectively).
-The 2-year DFS rate was 43%, with no significant difference between induction arms (54% vs. 32%, respectively).
+The estimated 2-year OS rate was 62%, with no significant difference between patients who received imatinib with vincristine and dexamethasone and those who received imatinib with hyper-CVAD (68% vs. 54%, respectively).158 The 2-year DFS rate was 43%, with no significant difference between induction arms (54% vs. 32%, respectively).

-Version 1.2017, 06 To any form without the express written permission of NCCN®.
-MS-18 medlive.cn
+Version 2.2017, 08/30/17 © Nation Comprehensive Cancer Network, Inc. 2017, All rights reserved.
+The NCCN Guidelines® and this illustration may not be reproduced in any form without the express written permission of NCCN®.
+MS-18 http://guide.medlive.cn/

-In an updated analysis from the GRAAPH-2005 study with a median follow-up of 40 months (N = 270; n = 265 evaluable; median age, 47 years), MRD response rates after induction/consolidation were similar between arm A and arm B (68% vs. 63.5%); MRD was undetectable in a similar proportion of patients (28% vs. 22%, respectively).
-The less intensive regimen with high-dose imatinib combined with vincristine and dexamethasone was therefore considered non-inferior to imatinib combined with hyper-CVAD.
+In an updated analysis from the GRAAPH-2005 study with a median follow-up of 40 months (N = 270; n = 265 evaluable; median age, 47 years), MRD response rates after induction/consolidation were similar between arm A and arm B (68% vs. 63.5%); MRD was undetectable in a similar proportion of patients (28% vs. 22%, respectively).159 The less intensive regimen with high-dose imatinib combined with vincristine and dexamethasone was therefore considered non-inferior to imatinib combined with hyper-CVAD.
 No significant differences were observed between arm A and arm B in terms of estimated 3-year EFS (46% vs. 38%) or OS (53% vs. 49%) outcomes.
 Interestingly, among the patients who proceeded to HCT after MRD response, those who received autologous HCT showed a trend for improved 3-year RFS (63% vs. 49.5%) and OS (69% vs. 58%) compared with patients who received allogeneic HCT.
 This study suggested that outcomes with less intensive chemotherapy regimens (using high-dose imatinib) may offer similar benefits to more intensive imatinib-containing chemotherapy regimens.159

-In a European multicenter trial (EWALL-Ph-01 study), induction therapy with dasatinib combined with low-intensity chemotherapy (vincristine and dexamethasone) was evaluated in older patients (age $\geq$ 55 years) with Ph-positive ALL (n = 71; median age, 69 years; range, 58-83 years).
-The CR rate after induction was 94%; MRD response (BCR-ABL / ABL ratio $\leq$ 0.1%) occurred in 54% of patients and 22% had undetectable MRD.
+In a European multicenter trial (EWALL-Ph-01 study), induction therapy with dasatinib combined with low-intensity chemotherapy (vincristine and dexamethasone) was evaluated in older patients (age \geq 55 years) with Ph-positive ALL (n = 71; median age, 69 years; range, 58-83 years).160 The CR rate after induction was 94%; MRD response (BCR-ABL / ABL ratio \leq 0.1%) occurred in 54% of patients and 22% had undetectable MRD.
 The estimated 3-year RFS and OS were 43% and

-45%, respectively.
-Relapse occurred in 29 patients (41%) after a median of 9 months (range, 3-34 months); 24 patients died.
-The ABL mutation T315I was found in 63% of relapsed cases; mutations in F317L and V299L were found in 7% and 4% of relapsed cases, respectively.
-These studies suggest that the use of TKIs, either alone or in combination with less intensive therapies (eg, corticosteroids with or without vincristine), may provide an alternative treatment option for older patients with Ph-positive ALL for whom intensive regimens are not appropriate.
+45%, respectively.160 Relapse occurred in 29 patients (41%) after a median of 9 months (range, 3-34 months); 24 patients died.
+The ABL mutation T315I was found in 63% of relapsed cases; mutations in F317L and V299L were found in 7% and 4% of relapsed cases, respectively.160 These studies suggest that the use of TKIs, either alone or in combination with less intensive therapies (eg, corticosteroids with or without vincristine), may provide an alternative treatment option for older patients with Ph-positive ALL for whom intensive regimens are not appropriate.